 A bow or a shotgun is required when turkey hunting.
 There is no rifle season for turkey.

 During the fall turkey season, it is okay to hunt both male and female turkeys.
+Fall turkey hunting extends until sundown.

 Hunters need to be respectful of private property.
 Trespassing is still a crime, even if it is turkey season.
 Before hunting on private land, make sure to ask the landowner for permission.
+Also, check your WMU (wildlife management unit) and regional restrictions to ensure you are complying with all hunting laws in your area.

 Did you know?